 Transportation, food, and lodging are provided.
 Usually, up to 25 applicants are accepted, with priority given to recipients of federal financial assistance.
 Selected student participants will be required to attend a briefing session the week prior to the trip.

 On April 1, 2015 20 NYU students joined the trip meeting with Members of Congress to share their experiences with financial aid programs.
-Check out pictures from this year's trip.
+Check out pictures from last year's trip.
 If you are interested in politics, advocacy, and supporting financial aid then plan to join us next year for a day-long trip to the nation's capitol to meet with your legislators.
 All transportation and meals are provided.